 What to Wear in Morocco as a Female Tourist: 15 Perfect Morocco Outfit Ideas

 Figuring out what to wear in Morocco as a female tourist can feel oddly stressful before you go.
 Morocco is conservative, the weather is hot, and the internet loves to make it more complicated than it needs to be.
 Add in the chilly evenings and suddenly you’re questioning every outfit you own.
-I’ve been there.

 This guide on what to wear in Morocco for women is based on what actually worked for me while traveling with my husband in May.
 It was hot during the day, cool at night, and we moved between cities, small towns, and the Sahara.
-If you’re wondering what to wear in Morocco as a female tourist without overpacking or overthinking, you’re in the right place.
+If you’re wondering what to wear in Morocco as a female tourist without overpacking, you’re in the right place.
 The good news?
 You don’t need to cover yourself head to toe.

 I aimed for a middle ground that felt respectful, comfortable, and still cute.
 Think breathable fabrics, longer silhouettes, and outfits that worked in more than one setting.
 This approach to what to wear in Morocco for women kept me cool during the day and comfy at night without outfit regret.